Who we are

 Witnesses and others with knowledge related to the occurrence

 TSB investigators interview anyone who can assist them with the investigation.
-If you are asked to provide information, you may wish to have someone accompany you.
+If you are asked to provide information, you may wish to have someone accompany you (find out more about being interviewed by the TSB).

 The TSB may grant observer status to persons with a direct interest in the subject matter of the investigation who can potentially contribute to the advancement of transportation safety.
 Observers usually come from transportation companies, equipment manufacturers, and regulatory agencies.
 They attend investigations, under the supervision of an investigator and in accordance with TSB rules.